ChrisRogersT/holesite/README.md

 ## Terraform
 State hosted by [terraform cloud](https://app.terraform.io/), org managed by Chris's account TBD on if there is a need for a team managed org.
 Plans and Applies are also managed by the same terraform cloud plus integration with github to watch the terraform directory/main branch/PRs to run Plans and Applies.

+Pulumi looks like a good alternative if terraform has some cost limitation.